ggxchain/documentation/src/GLOSSARY.md

 ## Session Certificate

-Another name for the session "key" which is a BLS key for GRANDPA, a sr25519 key for BABE, and eventually an Ed25519 key for libp2p.
+Another name for the session "key" which is a BLS key for GRANDPA, a sr25519 key for AURA, and eventually an Ed25519 key for libp2p.

 ## Session key

-A session "key" is a BLS key for GRANDPA, a sr25519 key for BABE, and eventually an Ed25519 key for libp2p.
+A session "key" is a BLS key for GRANDPA, a sr25519 key for AURA, and eventually an Ed25519 key for libp2p.

 ## Solidity